 SOC 2 and HIPAA certifications

-SOC 2 validates controls for security, availability, processing integrity, confidentiality, and privacy.
+Support for SOC 2 and HIPAA validates controls for security, availability, processing integrity, confidentiality, and privacy.
 HIPAA applies when handling PHI.
 Ask for current reports and audit coverage.

 Data encryption in transit and at rest